wangziqi2013/wangziqi2013.github.io/_posts/2021-06-19-doppleganger.markdown

    certain graph processing applications.
 This can be utilized to design caches that deduplicate not only identical blocks, but also blocks with similar contents.

+2. Blocks with similar contents are identified using a content-sensitive hash value (the "fingerprint").
+   It is expected that blocks with similar contents will be hashed to the same fingerprint.
+   And all blocks with the same hash value can be deduplicated regardless of the slight difference.

 This paper proposes Doppleganger, an approximately compressed cache design.
 The paper noted that logical LLC capacity